pybind/mgr/mds_autoscaler: create mgr plugin to deploy and configure MDSs in response to degraded file system

 Note, also introduces the ability to assign a new MDS to a particular file system.
 This plugin should plan to use that behavior.

-#3 Updated by Patrick Donnelly 7 months ago
+#3 Updated by Patrick Donnelly about 1 year ago

 - Subject changed from mgr/volumes: create extension to deploy and configure MDSs in response to degraded file system to pybind/mgr/mds_autoscaler: create mgr plugin to deploy and configure MDSs in response to degraded file system